kikemolina3/lithops/README.md

     ```
 6. Fill/replace the values in the configuration.
 We provide the explanation of the fields here:
     - `access_key_id`, `secret_access_key`, `session_token`: AWS credentials.
-    - `instance_role`: the role that the instances will assume.
+    - `instance_role`: the **IAM instance profile** that the instances will assume.
     - `allocation_strategy`: the strategy to use for spot allocation.
 Options: AWS strategies (`lowest-price`,
       `capacity-optimized`,
       `capacity-optimized-prioritized`,
       `diversified`,
       `price-capacity-optimized`) or KMU policies (`kmu-ppcp`, `kmu-ppf`)
     - `target_ami`: Don't change this value.
-We provide a custom AMI with the required dependencies.
+We provide a public custom AMI with the required dependencies.
     - `runtime_memory` (MB): Ensure that the memory is enough for the pipeline.
 OOM errors can occur, and then the pipeline stuck with no error message.
     - `soft_dismantle_timeout` (s): The time to kill the spot instances after no activity periods.